hwankhedkar15/Hello-world/README.md

 # Hello-world
 This is my first Git repository
-I am going to use this repository for the python course : Complete Boot Camp Pythin
+I am going to use this repository for the python course : Complete Boot Camp Python